MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

 <!-- ====================================================================== -->
 ## Changing where DevTools is docked in the browser

-When you open the DevTools, it docks to the left of your browser.
+When you open DevTools, it docks to the left of your browser.
 To change the docked location of DevTools:
 1. Select the **Customize and control DevTools** (`...`) button.
-1. To the right of **Placement of the DevTools relative to the page** (**Dock side**), select a layout option.
+1. To the right of **Placement of DevTools relative to the page** (**Dock side**), select a layout option.

 :::image type="complex" source="./media/devtools-intro-docking-menu.msft.png" alt-text="Screenshot of the Dock side menu in DevTools" lightbox="./media/devtools-intro-docking-menu.msft.png":::
    The Dock side menu in DevTools